Germany calls for 'immediate' end to Sudan violence | DW | 03.06.2019

 Talks halted

-The African country is currently ruled by its Transitional Military Council (TMC) that took power after Omar al-Bashir was ousted in April.
+The African country is currently ruled by a Transitional Military Council (TMC) that took power after President Omar al-Bashir was ousted in April.
 Protesters fear that the military would refuse to give up power, despite ongoing talks about an interim government.

 Negotiations have been halted after the Monday killings, which the main protester group described as a "massacre."